parmaja/minilib/readme.txt

 === Compile ===

-Free Pascal  2.6.2
+Free Pascal  3.0.4
-Delphi 2007 ansi
+Delphi XE and Above

 === Branches ===

-Use "release" branch instead of "truck"
+Use "release" branch instead of "trunk"
 The "release" branch not modified directly by developers, it is only we merge to it from the truck.